Interactive exhibit at Science Centre Singapore with colorful displays and visitors exploring.

 Visitors watching a space-themed show at Science Centre Singapore's planetarium.

-If visiting with young children, consider bringing a sensory bag if needed — they’re available for families with kids on the autism spectrum.
+If visiting with young children who may need it, consider bringing a sensory bag—available especially for families with kids on the autism spectrum.

 Customer Reviews